Yusuffrih/Simons-Piano-Game/README.md

 * Surface Duo
 * Galaxy Fold

-All of the above performed as desired and worked perfectly.
+All of the above performed as desired.

-As I own an iPhone X myself, I decided to test the webpage physically on my own device.
-Unfortunately, there was an issue displaying the background image and some of the other styling applied to the page.
-The audio notes also did not play as perfectly as they did on the laptop's browser.

 #### Browser Compatibility
 To complete the cross browser compatability, I downloaded the different browsers that were needed and ensured that the webpage worked as expected on each of the following: